mszan/demo-auth-jwt-nestjs-react/README.md

 ### Backend

 Built using NestJS, alongside with TypeScript and ESM.
-It is responsible for handling authentication, user management, and other core functionalities.
+It is responsible for handling authentication and authorization, user management, and other core functionalities.
 It uses Mikro-ORM as its ORM library, providing strict and powerful, yet relatively simple to use way to interact with most of the leading databases.
 It serves a documentation website (Swagger) with automatically generated OpenAPI specification based on code annotations.
 The service utilizes Passport.js, implementing JWT-based authentication and authorization, also with the token refresh functionality.
-The backend service itself is structured into modules, each responsible for a specific functionality (e.g. authentication, user management, etc.).
+The backend service itself is structured into modules, each responsible for a specific functionality (e.g. `auth`, `user`, `config` etc.).
 This modularity allows for easy maintenance and scalability of this particular service, while also allowing for easy integration with other services in the future.
-It should also be relatively easy to split this main (for now) service into smaller, independent services, each responsible for a specific functionality (e.g. authentication, user management, etc.).
+It should also be relatively easy to split this main (for now) service into smaller, independent services, each responsible for a specific functionality.
 This would allow for even greater modularity and scalability, as each service could be developed, tested, deployed, and scaled independently.
 The service is designed to be stateless, allowing for horizontal scaling and easy deployment in cloud environments.
 It is also designed to be easily testable, with unit and integration tests.
-Altough the coverage is nearly 100%, in a real world scenario we would also add end-to-end and performance tests within the CI/CD pipeline to ensure the reliability and performance of the service.
-It's worth mentioning that Vitest was choosed over Jest mostly due to compatibility with ESM, but also because of its performance and simplicity, it's also possible to use it in frontend apps.
+Altough the coverage is nearly 100%, in a real world scenario we would also add end-to-end and performance tests and include all of them within the CI/CD pipeline to ensure the reliability and performance of each service.
+It's worth mentioning that Vitest was choosed over Jest mostly due to compatibility with ESM, but also because of its performance and simplicity.
+It's also possible to use it in frontend apps, so the stack remains more consistent across the whole project.

 Detailed information about the service can be found in its [README](services/backend/README.md) file.